SAC STATE Physical Therapy - FAQs

 Current CPR certification for mandated responders is required from all students in order to participate in clinical affiliations.
 This must be a certification course designed for people who have a duty to respond - such as lifeguards and other health professionals - and must be maintained throughout the term of your studies and clinical externships.
 The American Red Cross CPR/AED for Professional Rescuers course is equivalent to the American Heart Association BLS for Healthcare Providers course.
 They both include infant, pediatric and adult CPR, the bag-valve-mask and use of an Automatic External Defibrillator (AED).
 Online courses are not acceptable.

-Are Mock Clinics offered in the Adult Neurological and Neuropediatrics classes?
+Are Pro Bono Clinics offered in the Adult Neurological and Neuropediatrics classes?

-Yes, patients from the community with neurologic impairments come into the Mock Clinics for students to assess and treat for 8 weeks in each of three semesters.
+Yes, patients from the community with neurologic impairments come into the Pro Bono Clinics for students to assess and treat for 8 weeks in each of three semesters.